alvarognnzz/evolution-engine/README.md

 # Evolution Engine

-Evolution Engine is a lightweight, modular engine designed for creating games, simulations, and interactive systems using an **Entity-Component-System (ECS)** architecture.
+Evolution Engine is a lightweight, modular engine designed for creating games, simulations, and interactive systems.
 It provides a flexible and extensible foundation to build different types of software.

 ## Features